-Raffield traveled to other lighthouses and conducted research in Washington, D.C. to assist in his quest to restore his lighthouse and fabricate an authentic lantern room for it.
-A huge break came when Raffield was put in touch with a Coast Guard officer in New Orleans who had the original blueprints for the St. Joseph Point Light Station, including the lantern room.
+Raffield visited other lighthouses and conducted research in Washington, D.C. to assist in his quest to restore his lighthouse and fabricate an authentic lantern room for it.
+A huge break came when Raffield was put in touch with a Coast Guard officer in New Orleans who had the original blueprints for St. Joseph Point Light Station, including the lantern room.

 After several years of meticulous restoration, the Raffields were able to move into the lighthouse.
 They enclosed the bottom floor, converting it into a kitchen and living room.
 A massive spiral iron staircase replaced a wooden set of stairs and forms the spine of the dwelling, connecting all three levels.
-The Raffields had craftsmen replicate the original lantern room at Raffield Fisheries, and it was finally placed atop the lighthouse on April 14, 2011, capping a restoration effort that spanned forty-three years.
-"Today is just the icing on the cake.
-To be able to sit in it means that my dad is happy and for me that's the best part of this day," said the Raffield’s daughter on the day the lantern room was put in place.
+The Raffields had craftsmen replicate the original lantern room at Raffield Fisheries, and it was finally placed atop the lighthouse on April 14, 2011, capping a restoration effort that spanned over forty years.
+“Today is just the icing on the cake.
+To be able to sit in it means that my dad is happy and for me that’s the best part of this day,” said the Raffield’s daughter on the day the lantern room was put in place.

 Along with the lighthouse, other reminders of the history of St. Joseph still exist.
 In 1922, a marble monument engraved with the names of the delegates of the Constitutional Convention was erected on a 13.5-acre site on Monument Avenue in Port St. Joe.
 A museum was later added to the site and opened to the public in 1955.